-Dr. Spitters is a Clinical Associate Professor of both Infectious Diseases and Epidemiology at the University of Washington Schools of Medicine and Public Health, respectively.
+Dr. Spitters is a Clinical Professor of both Infectious Diseases and Epidemiology at the University of Washington Schools of Medicine and Public Health, respectively.
 He also is a lecturer and medical consultant for the Curry International Tuberculosis Center at the University of California San Francisco.
 Dr. Spitters has served in various capacities in state and local public health agencies in Washington State for 20 years.

 He earned his medical degree at Stanford University and completed a masters of public health during his preventive medicine residency at Johns Hopkins School of Public Health.
 Dr. Spitters also earned a master of arts in international affairs in 2010 from the Fletcher School of Law & Diplomacy at Tufts University.

 - Public Health - Seattle & King County Tuberculosis Control Program